 - Insert support rods into the two holes in the side of the miter saw base.
-See Figure 42. - Position table clamp bracket under miter saw base between support rods and bottom of miter saw as shown in figure 42. - Note: Support rods must extend through the second set of holes in the miter saw base. - Secure clamp bracket in place with the clamp bracket screw.
-The clamp bracket screw threads through the clamp bracket and tightens against the bottom of the miter saw base. - Slide table extension on support rods. - Slide square head bolt into middle slot then fit extension clamp bracket over bolt.
+See Figure 42. - Position table clamp bracket under miter saw base between support rods and bottom of miter saw as shown in figure 42.

+Note: Support rods must extend through the second set of holes in the miter saw base.

+- Secure clamp bracket in place with the clamp bracket screw.
+The clamp bracket screw threads through the clamp bracket and tightens against the bottom of the miter saw base. - Slide the clamp support onto support rods and secure using a phillips screw in each screw hole in the top of the clamp support.
+See Figure 43. - Place table extension on support rods. - Slide square head bolt into middle slot then fit extension clamp bracket over bolt.
 Tighten with wing nut. - Thread adjustment screws into support rods as shown in figure 41.